 In our case, we did not find our Galleon, just more remnants of the debris field.
 But because we researched a few things before we went, we were able to recover 29% of our costs.
 This allows us to treasure hunt more efficiently and essentially make more trips.

 A treasure hunters is in it for the long haul, multiple trips, multiple treasures.
-Someone is is “treasure hunting” does not factor these things in and will eventually give up the hobby if they can not locate their big cache soon.
+Someone that is “treasure hunting” does not factor these things in and will eventually give up the hobby if they can not locate their big cache soon.
 I would encourage all of you who are treasure hunting to do a little additional research before you go out and consider the treasures you are “stepping over.”
 These little treasure might pay for your whole trip.